Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 As with a hire purchase agreement, the finance company will purchase the vehicle on your behalf and then rent it to you.

-The key difference, though, is that you will not own the car at the end of the lease, and will generally have the option to upgrade regularly, rather than being stuck at the end of the contract with an aging vehicle that no longer suits your business needs.
+The key difference is that you will not own the car at the end of the lease and will generally have the option to upgrade regularly rather than being stuck at the end of the contract with an ageing vehicle that no longer suits your business needs.

-Many operating leases will include provision for maintenance.
-The cost of this service will be built into your lease payments, which can substantially increase the cost of your finance – but allows you to avoid the risk of unexpected maintenance costs if something goes wrong with your vehicle.
+Most operating lease agreements include a provision for maintenance.
+The cost of this service will be built into your lease payments, which can substantially increase the cost of your finance — but allows you to avoid the risk of unexpected maintenance costs if something goes wrong with your vehicle.

-Pay close attention to the terms of your lease, as the lender may impose mileage restrictions or other restrictive terms which could interfere with the way you use your business vehicles.
+Pay close attention to the terms of your lease, as the lender may impose mileage restrictions or other restrictive terms that could interfere with how you use your business vehicles.

-Generally, an operating lease usually only covers part of an asset’s useful life.
-When the contract ends, the lender will take possession of the vehicle and sell it or lease it to someone else.
+Generally, an operating lease only covers part of an asset's useful life.
+When the contract ends, the lender will take possession of the vehicle and sell it or lease it to another business.

 ---|---|